Sl0vi/wine-dxvk-guides/codwaw/README.md

 ### Initial installation ###

-First copy the entire contents of your disc to your harddrive.
+First copy the entire contents of your disc to your harddrive and run setup.exe from where you copied the disc contents to.
 This is necessary or the installation will fail before the needed folders and registry entries are created.

 If the installation succeeds, then congratulations!
 Skip the "Fixing the broken